Tandberg, The Age

 - Common experience would inform any public transport commuter that peak hour transport, especially trains and trams, are getting more crowded in the long run.
 While increasing timetables where still feasible can provide respite for a period, ultimately growing populations and induced demand will win out.
 Meanwhile, the major infrastructure expansions required to boost capacity never arrive.
 Most such projects never start.
 See: The sad truth about Melbourne's transport future

 The level of overcrowding on Melbourne's trains has jumped significantly this year, new data shows, with almost one in two peak-hour commuters on the city's worst affected lines forced to squeeze into overcrowded trains.
-Overcrowding on trams has also risen this year, with the most densely packed services again found on routes used by the city's smallest trams.
+Overcrowding on trams has also risen this year, with the most densely packed services again found on routes used by the city's smallest trams.- Even when overcrowding statistics temporarily do go down this often reflects a fall in patronage (less people being served) rather than expanded capacity.
+See: Victoria Greens: FOI figures reveal worsening train overcrowding

 Overcrowding soars on Melbourne's busiest train, tram routes